-RE: Follow up requests for additional information from waiver and variance applicant
+RE: Followup requests for additional information from waiver and variance applicant

-In discussion of the first request for a waiver, the Waiver Review workgroup and Board had follow up questions for the applicant.
-The Waiver and Variance Process workgroup decided it would be prudent to have a procedure for follow up.
+In discussion of the first request for a waiver, the Waiver Review Workgroup and board had followup questions for the applicant.
+The Waivers and Variances Workgroup decided it would be prudent to have a procedure for following up.

-Discussions have foreseen two scenarios where follow up might be required:
+Discussions have foreseen two scenarios where following up might be required:

-- An incomplete application; - A request for additional information or questions.
+- an incomplete application; and - a request for additional information or questions.